 Malnutrition perpetuates a cycle of poverty because a person who is malnourished doesn't receive all of the vitamins and minerals needed for proper physical and mental development and maintenance.
 These nutritional deficiencies eventually lead to much larger and more expensive health issues: diabetes, heart disease, poor vision, obesity, skin diseases, and more.
 Nutritional deficiencies also lead to a poor ability to learn in school, and little energy or motivation to handle the responsibilities of life such as work, children, family, and more.

 There is no reason for anyone to go hungry or to be malnourished in southwest Kansas.
-The resources below provide direction for (1) immediate and (2) extended food assistance.
+Resources are available for (1) immediate and (2) extended food assistance.

 Friendship Feast, First Presbyterian Church, 803 Central, provides a cooked meal on weekdays (Monday - Friday) over the lunch hour from 11:30 a.m. to 1:00 p.m.